xiangwanmath/xiangwanmath.github.io/research/luc_cluster.md

 There are various computing clusters available to students at Loyola.
 Take a look first at [LUC Computational Resources](https://www.luc.edu/its/rcs/computationalresources/)

-**Students users need**
+**Students users :**
-If you are a student, beside an account on the server, you will also need a VPN access to connect to the servers (including `mongo1`, `mongo2`, `rock`, `valkyrie`, etc.) You need a faculty to request both the account setup and the VPN access for you.
+If you are a student, beside an account on the server, you will also need a VPN access to connect to the servers (including `mongo1`, `mongo2`, `rock`, `valkyrie`, etc.) A faculty can request both the account setup and the VPN access for you.

  - accounts set up on the server(s)